toa-io/toa/NOTES.md

 ### Debug Integration Tests
 Path `integration` is not included in jest `roots` by default.
-To run them with your debugger, you should pass `--roots runtime connectors systems integration` option to jest cli.
+To run them with your debugger, you should pass `--roots runtime connectors extensions integration` option to jest cli.

-For example, if you're using WebStorm, set CLI Options for Jest Template as `--roots core connectors integration`
+For example, if you're using WebStorm, set CLI Options for Jest Template as `--roots runtime connectors extensions integration`

 ## Code Style Requirements
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)